iDDGE7/auth/README.md

 ### B) Write the code
 ***
-This steps are the real challenge
+This steps are the real challenge.

 #### **ENV configuration**
 You will need to add some environment variables.
 > **Inv:** How to use dotenv